Table of Contents

 A(config-router)# end

-To save our OSPF configuration on a Cisco router, we will use “copy running-config startup-config” command.
+To save our OSPF configuration on a Cisco router, we will use “copy running-config startup-config” or “write” commands.

 A # copy running-config startup-config

-We will do Cisco OSPF configuration also on Router B like Router A. We will enable OSPF and then add OSPF Networks.
+We will do Cisco OSPF configuration also on Router B like Router A. We will enable OSPF and then add OSPF Networks under this process.

 B(config)# router ospf 1